Topic: Freezer Burned

 Written on August 20, 2020 at 2:14 pm, by

 FREEZER BURNED: Tales of Interior Alaska is a regular column on the San Juan Update written by Steve Ulvi… The plane lifted off the state runway in Eagle on dense morning air on another bluebird July day.
-The drowsy sprawl of town and sweep of the Yukon River receded under the right wing as we climbed with Continue Reading
+The drowsy sprawl of town and sweep of the Yukon River receded under the right wing as we climbed Continue Reading

 Coming into the Country